Kent and Medway Suicide Prevention Programme privacy notice

 Who we share your personal information with

-Your information will be accessible by commissioners, Public Health specialists and consultants, finance, panel representatives and business support staff (KCC employees) who are working on grants.
+Your information will be accessible by commissioners, Public Health specialists and consultants, finance, panel representatives and business support staff (our employees) who are working on grants.
 Panel representatives will be a small group of internal staff and a small number of carefully selected external colleagues and lived experience who will be reviewing received grant applications.

 High level information may be seen by elected members of the council.
 We will also share basic information on grant recipients (such as amounts, name of group and purpose), however this will be anonymised information only.